Employee loyalty – what does it mean?

 The magazine Wirtschaftswoche sums up the findings of a study by the Sorbonne in Paris as follows:

 “Loyal employees have an emotional attachment to the company, share values and goals, and therefore like to stay in the company and speak well of their employers in public.
 The scientific consensus is therefore that loyalty has a positive impact on company results,” wrote economists Olivia Guillon and Cécile Cezanne from the Sorbonne University in Paris in a 2014 study.
 And the impact is measurable.
-If employees are loyal, they quit less often.
+If employees are loyal, they are less likely to quit.
 This saves companies the high costs of recruiting new staff and replacing lost knowledge

 2. How does a company arrive at shared values and goals?